petersn/elegans/README.markdown

 The current distributed version of v64 is in this archive.

-To set up dependencies, run setup.sh.
+To set up dependencies, run `sudo make install`.
 Once you have run this script, you should be all set to run compiler.py, and start compiling code.
 If you wish, you may symlink compiler.py to, for example, /usr/bin/elg.
 The compiler will automatically find its "home" directory by following argv[0] as a trail of symlinks.
 Therefore, you may not hardlink elegans to /usr/bin/elg, or it won't be able to find